CDRT/docs/bios/settings/thinkpad/power.md

 </details>

 <details><summary>Alarm Date (MM/DD/YYYY)</summary>
 Field to select the exact day for the system to turn on.
-Active only when ‘Wake Up on Alarm’ has value ‘Single Event’.
+Active only when `Wake Up on Alarm` has value `Single Event`.
 Possible values:

 1.	**N/A** – Default.